REGOVAR/Pirus/examples/pipelines/PirusBasic/readme.md

     # if json
     "pirus":
     {
-        "name" : "Pirus Simple",               # required : the name of your pipe "description" : "Test pipeline",       # optional : the purpose of your pipe "version": "1.0.0",                    # optional : the version of your pipe "pirus_api": "1.0.0",                  # optional : the pirus api version
+        "name" : "Pirus Test",               # required : the name of your pipe "description" : "Test pipeline",       # optional : the purpose of your pipe "version": "1.0.0",                    # optional : the version of your pipe "pirus_api": "1.0.0",                  # optional : the pirus api version